Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 Make an appointment Phone, Forms, Directions

 A common cause of neck pain, especially in older patients, is cervical stenosis.
-Cervical stenosis is a narrowing of the spinal canal in the neck area or upper part of the spine.
-This narrowing places pressure on the spinal cord.
+This form of spinal stenosis is a narrowing of the spinal canal in the neck area or upper part of the spine.
+This narrowing places pressure on the spinal cord or the nerves in the neck.
+It can be extremely painful.
 While some patients are born with this narrowing, most cases of cervical stenosis occur to patients over the age of 50 and are the result of aging and “wear and tear” on the spine.

-Many patients with cervical stenosis have a history of some kind of injury or trauma to the neck, however this trauma may have occurred many months or even years before the onset of stenosis symptoms.
+Many patients with stenosis of the C-Spine have a history of some kind of injury or trauma to the neck, however this trauma may have occurred many months or even years before the onset of stenosis symptoms.

 The symptoms of cervical spinal stenosis may include the following: